Omnium-gatherum

 9menu: id Software 9menu: Chocolate Doom 9menu: DarkPlaces 9menu: PrBooms

-9menu: New Breed Software 9menu: LGames/Parallel Realities/Pierre Sarrazin/Holger Schemel/TLK Games 9menu: The Ace of Penguins 9menu: aalib/Kirk Baucom/Qiang Guo/Linley Henzell/Morias 9menu: 9menu/JohnHeidemann/MaartenLos/Psychosoft/xpuzzles 9menu: Japanese toys 9menu: EyeClock
+9menu: New Breed Software 9menu: LGames/Parallel Realities/Pierre Sarrazin/Holger Schemel/TLK Games 9menu: Japanese toys 9menu: EyeClock

 9menu: Mesa demos 1